-This page contains HQ-specific information regarding Data-at-Rest (DAR) encryption services at Headquarters.
+This is an Agency service.
+ITCD provides this Web page as a courtesy which contains HQ-specific information regarding Data-at-Rest (DAR) encryption services at Headquarters.

 As mandated by Federal law and Agency policy, all NASA-issued laptops, as well as desktops with sensitive data, must have Data-At-Rest (DAR) whole-disk encryption software.